Ivica Račan: Illness and death

-On 31 January 2007, Račan announced that he would temporarily leave public life due to health reasons.
+On 31 January 2007, Račan announced that he would temporarily leave public life for health reasons.
 SDP vice-president Željka Antunović took over as chairperson of the party.
 His health began to deteriorate and was diagnosed with cancer in his shoulder.
 In February, Račan underwent two surgeries to remove cancer from his kidney, urinary tract, and shoulder.
 On 4 April it was announced that tests showed metastases in his brain.
 On 11 April he stepped down as leader of SDP.
 Translation of his resignation follows:

 On the morning of 12 April 2007, his condition was described as "critical" due to complications which occurred after he had a couple of surgical procedures to remove the cancer in his right shoulder.
 That same day, Zagreb radio station Radio 101 wrongly reported his death based on "unofficial information from two sources within the party", but SDP officials denied this.
 After that, he was reported to be in a critical condition, unable to communicate and under heavy sedation.

 On 29 April 2007 at 3:05 am, Ivica Račan died at the Clinical Hospital Centre Zagreb.
 The reported cause of death was kidney cancer that had spread to his brain.
 He was buried on 2 May, at the Mirogoj Cemetery crematory.
 Per his request, only twelve closest friends and members of the family (including wife and both sons) were present.
 A separate commemoration was organized by SDP at the Lisinski Concert Hall, which was attended by the president, prime minister, a host of other dignitaries and many party members.

 Throughout the three months of Račan's illness, the Croatian media regularly reported on his status due to the huge public interest.
 Račan himself made no public appearances after the day he announced his illness, but the media was regularly informed through SDP's spokespeople.
 This was a situation previously unknown in Croatia, particularly in comparison to the death of the late President Tuđman, when the details of his illness had been well guarded.

 When Račan resigned as the party leader, he made no indication as to his preference for his successor but instead requested that an election convention be held, where the new leader would be elected by the party membership.
 Because of the upcoming November 2007 election, this was widely speculated to be relevant for party's poll results.

 Personal life

-Ivica Račan married three times and had two sons, Ivan and Zoran, from his first marriage.
+Račan married three times and had two sons, Ivan and Zoran, from his first marriage.
 His first wife Agata Špišić was a judge with the Croatian Constitutional Court.
 His second wife Jelena Nenadić was a librarian in the Kumrovec political school during the 1980s, and his third wife Dijana Pleština was a professor of political science at the College of Wooster in Ohio.
 He was a self-declared agnostic.